Can I use a mortgage to buy an auction property?

 Speak to a mortgage adviser to help you find a lender that will accept these circumstances.

-The other difficulty is that there may be a number of issues surrounding the tenancy contract and other paperwork, which you’ll need an experienced conveyancer to navigate.
+The other difficulty is that there may be issues surrounding the tenancy contract and other paperwork, which you’ll need an experienced conveyancer to navigate.
 This might be extremely tricky within the timescales for buying at auction.

 Finally, beware of homes with protected sitting tenants.
-Such houses have tenants who have a right to remain there for life, meaning that the property may well be unmortgageable.
+These houses have tenants who have a right to remain there for life, meaning the property may be unmortgageable.

-Dilapidated properties are different from those that are merely tatty or dated - they may have, for example, no roof, damage to walls, broken windows, doors and floors, and the essential services may have been ripped out.
+Dilapidated properties are different from those that are a little tatty or dated.
+They may have, for example, no roof, damage to walls, broken windows, doors and floors, and the essential services may have been ripped out.